pydanny/pydanny.com/blog/posts2019/06-30-moving-to-gridsome.md

 Outline:

 - I like writing code and thought this was going to be a fun, easy project.
 How hard is it to write a blog engine anyway?
-- My original Flask/SQLite3/Serverless design was really slow
+- My original Flask/Markdown/Serverless design was really slow
 - Moved to slurping up generated Flask output into a static site.
-The compilation time to make this happen was measured in minutes.
-This made writing really annoying.
+The compilation time to make this happen took minutes.
+This made writing new posts annoying.
 - Optimizing page/image loads is code I didn't feel like running

 TODO expand